stuti24m/Azure-CLI-and-ARM-Templates/README.md

 # Azure-CLI --
-✔The Repo consists of Azure CLI scripts for reference.
+✔The Repo consists of Azure CLI scripts for reference
 <br>
 <br>
 ## ⭐ Multi-Tier Architecture Implementation --